staempfli/magento-product-attachment/README.md

 Developer
 ---------
-Staempfli team and all other [contributors](https://github.com/staempfli/magento-product-attachment/contributors)
+Staempfli Webteam and all other [contributors](https://github.com/staempfli/magento-product-attachment/contributors)

 License
 -------